 How do I register to vote?

 In order to register to vote, you must fill out, sign, and submit the voter registration application.
-You can register to vote by mail, in person, or online.
+You can register to vote-by-mail, in person, or online.

 Is there a way to check my voter status?